On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials

-Additionally, in contrast to \cite{zhan1}, we use the representations of the matrix polynomial $\f_n$ as in (\ref{hup02}), (\ref{hupfqp}) and Condition C given by (\ref{A2mp1QQ0}) to explicitly compute the Bezoutian of the quadruple ($\f_n^*(\bar x),\f_n(-x),\f_n^*(-\bar x),\f_n(x)$).
+Additionally, in contrast to \cite{zhan1}, we use representations of the matrix polynomial $\fop_n$ in terms of orthogonal polynomials on $[0,\infty)$ of the first kind and polynomials of the second kind, as in (\ref{hup02}) and (\ref{hupfqp}), for example, to compute explicitly the Bezoutian of the quadruple $(\fop_n^*(\bar x), \fop_n(-x), \fop_n^*(-\bar x), \fop_n(x))$.

 The asterisk denotes the Hermitian adjoint of a matrix, while the overbar represents complex conjugation.
-In the scalar case, the use of the $\h_n$ part and $\g_n$ part of the polynomial $\f_n$ for studying the corresponding Bezoutian was employed by Krein and Naimark in \cite{kre-nai} and by Krein and Akhiezer in \cite{kre-akh}.
+In the scalar case, the use of the $\hop_n$ part and $\gop_n$ part of the polynomial $\fop_n$ for studying the corresponding Bezoutian was employed by Krein and Naimark in \cite{kre-nai} and by Krein and Akhiezer in \cite{kre-akh}.

 The importance of HTM polynomials as a subset of Hurwitz matrix polynomials is that they help study the asymptotic stability of the differential equation